-13. SINGLES PLAY-In singles Laws 9 to 12 hold good except that:-
+13. In singles, Laws 9 and 12 hold good, except that:-

-(a) The players shall serve from and receive service in their respective right-hand service-courts only when the servers score is 0, or when he has scored an even number of points in the game, the service being delivered from and received in their respective left-hand service-courts when the server has scored an odd number of points.

-(b) Both players shall change service-courts after each point has been scored.
+- (a) The players shall serve from and receive service in their respective right-hand service-courts only when the server's score is 0, or when he has scored an even number of points in the game, the service being delivered from and received in their respective left-hand service-courts when the server has scored an odd number of points. - (b) Both players shall change service-courts after each point has been scored.